 Cribbins's Railway Children reunion

-Bernard Cribbins was reunited with his co-stars from much-loved film classic The Railway Children today after 44 years.
+Veteran star Bernard Cribbins was reunited with his co-stars from much-loved film classic The Railway Children today after 44 years.

-The veteran star was joined by Jenny Agutter and Gary Warren, who played the Waterbury children in the timeless movie, as the 85-year-old received the JM Barrie Award in recognition of his lifetime of work which has made him a well-known figure for generations of children.
+He was joined by Jenny Agutter and Gary Warren, who played the Waterbury children in the timeless movie, as the 85-year-old received the JM Barrie Award in recognition of his lifetime of work which has made him a well-known figure for generations of children.

 The stars came together at an event at the Radio Theatre at the BBC's New Broadcasting House in London which celebrated Cribbins's career in film, TV, radio and on the stage.

 In the 1970s film adaptation of E Nesbit's book The Railway Children, Cribbins played station porter Perks who befriends Bobbie (Agutter), Phyllis (Sally Thomsett) and Peter (Warren), who move from London to Yorkshire after their father is wrongly jailed for espionage.

 It famously featured the tearjerking moment at the film's climax when Agutter - now 61 - cries "Daddy, my daddy" as they are reunited on the platform of Oakworth station.

 Cribbins continues to have a strong presence on children's television in his CBeebies series Old Jack's Boat, and appeared regularly in Doctor Who as Wilfred Mott.
 He also played the Doctor's companion in a 1966 spin-off film Daleks - Invasion Earth: 2150 A.D.